 Figure 9-52n User Info field for the NDP Feedback Report Poll variant

+The Allocations for Common Requests subfield indicates if allocations are reserved for unassociated STAs to perform Common Requests.
+If set to 1, the two last allocations of RU_TONE_SET_INDEX and STARTING_STS_NUM are used respectively for a request for a probe response and for a request for more probability of EDCA channel access.
+If set to 0, no allocations are used for this purpose.

 The total number of STAs, NSTA, that are scheduled to respond to the NDP Feedback Report Poll Trigger frame is calculated using Equation (9-ax1).

-NSTA = 18  2BW  (Multiplexing Flag)(#7108) – (2  Allocations for Common Requests)
+NSTA = 18  2BW  (Multiplexing Flag +1)(#7108) – (2  Allocations for Common Requests)

-where BW is the value indicated in the BW subfield of the NDP Feedback Report Poll Trigger frame, Multiplexing Flag is the value indicated in the Multiplexing Flag subfield of the NDP Feedback Report Poll Trigger frame Common Requests.
+where BW is the value indicated in the BW subfield of the NDP Feedback Report Poll Trigger frame, Multiplexing Flag is the value indicated in the Multiplexing Flag subfield of the NDP Feedback Report Poll Trigger frame and Allocations for Common Requests is the value indicated in the Allocations for Common Requests subfield of the NDP Feedback Report Poll Trigger frame.

 11ax Editor: Modify 27.5.6 NDP feedback Report procedure as follows: